assist-project/dtls-fuzzer/README.md

 To avoid issues to do with timing, we suggest running experiments on a sufficiently powerful machine.
 The main cause of non-determinism is the SUT taking too long to start or to generate a response.
 This likelihood decreases as more computing power is provided.

+#### Learning time
+We may wish to automatically terminate experiments after a certain period, particularly experiments that are not expected to ever terminate.
+Setting this period is possible via the **time limit** parameter which is assigned the maximum duration the experiment is allowed to run for.
+This duration is provided in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
+To cap execution time of an experiment to 60 minutes, we would run:

+    > java -jar target/dtls-fuzzer.jar @args/sut_name/arg_file -timeLimit "PT60M"

 ### Concurrent experiments and port collisions
 It is possible to run multiple experiments at a time provided that servers are configured to listen to different ports.